 Certain foods are just so good raw it's hard for me break down and actually make something with them.
 Apples.
 Really dark chocolate bars.
 Figs. I'll store these things in the fridge or cupboard, pretending I'm going to make something really good with them, but one by one they'll disappear as I give in and munch one down plain.

-Chilled with Anjou Pears, a few allspice berries, and a tiny bit of cinnamon, this is the begining of fall in a glass.
+Chilled with pears, a few allspice berries, and a tiny bit of cinnamon, this is the beginning of fall in a glass.
 Lazy afternoon happy hour anyone?
 I'm there already.

 Serves: 4-6 | Total Time: 10 active minutes